How to Make a Cartoon: A Complete Production Guide

 Keep the story small enough to animate well

-Business cartoons perform better when they carry one clear idea through a tight sequence.
-Problem.
-Friction.
-Resolution.
-Action.
-That structure works because animation is expensive in small ways, not just obvious ones.
-Every extra gag, setting, character, or explanatory detour adds boards, approvals, asset creation, and timing work.
+Business cartoons perform when they carry one clear idea through a tight sequence: problem, friction, resolution, action.
+That works because animation is expensive in small, cumulative ways, not just the obvious ones.
+Every extra gag, setting, secondary character, or explanatory detour adds boards, approvals, new assets, and timing work.

 Lock the script before visual production spreads

-Teams often try to solve unresolved story problems during design.
-That is one of the costliest habits in animation.
-Once character sketches, background layouts, voice tests, and early motion passes are underway, even a small line change can force updates across multiple files and approvals.
+Teams love to solve unresolved story problems during design.
+It is one of the costliest habits in this whole craft.
+Once character sketches, background layouts, voice tests, and early motion passes are underway, even a small line change can force updates across several files and several approvals.
+I run one last check before the project fans out:

-- Message discipline: One cartoon should carry one primary takeaway
+- Message discipline: one cartoon carries one primary takeaway

 Well-made cartoons feel light.
-The production behind them is not.
+The production behind them is anything but.
 The teams that get consistent results treat scripting as the control point for scope, clarity, cost, and reuse.

-A marketing team approves a character that looks great in a static concept frame.
-Two weeks later, it fails in the places that matter.
-The face disappears at thumbnail size, the hands are too detailed for fast animation, and every new scene raises questions the design was supposed to settle.
-That is a style problem, not an art problem.
+The classic version of this goes like this.
+A team approves a character that looks great as a static concept, and two weeks later the face disappears at thumbnail size, the hands are too detailed to animate at speed, and every new scene raises a question the design was supposed to have already settled.

 Build a character system the team can actually use

 Start with role, because role drives design.
 A mascot can carry more exaggeration.
 A customer proxy usually needs broader relatability.
-A product personification has to balance personality with instant product recognition.
-Those choices affect silhouette, expression range, wardrobe, and how much acting the character must do without extra dialogue.
+A product personification has to balance personality against instant product recognition.
+Those choices set the silhouette, the expression range, the wardrobe, and how much acting the character has to do without leaning on dialogue.

 Distribution should shape the design early.
-If the cartoon needs to work in short social placements, small screens, and cropped formats, the character has to read fast.
-Clear silhouettes, simple facial construction, and controlled detail usually beat intricate rendering.
-I have seen teams approve beautiful concept art that had to be simplified later because every expression change slowed the schedule and pushed up cleanup time.
+If the cartoon needs to survive short social placements, small screens, and cropped feeds, the character has to read fast: clear silhouette, simple facial construction, controlled detail.
+I have watched teams approve gorgeous concept art that had to be simplified later because every expression change slowed the schedule and pushed up cleanup time.
+Nobody enjoyed that meeting.

 Lock the model sheet before asset creation spreads

-If multiple designers, illustrators, or animators will touch the project, model sheets need to happen early.
-They are the reference set that keeps the character from drifting between scenes, vendors, and revisions.
+If more than one designer or animator will touch the project, model sheets need to exist early.
+They are the reference set that stops the character from drifting between scenes, vendors, and revisions.
+A useful one includes:

 - Front, side, and three-quarter views